eyupfidan/bombompvp/README.md

-# Mintank Bombom Pvp Server Website
+# Bombom Pvp Server Website

 I create the website of ddtank, a 2D online game.
 The purpose of the website is to provide information about newly opened or ongoing ddtank pvp servers for players.